uiuc-hpc/Recorder/README.md

 (2) Logging pointers

-Since v2.1.8, Recorder by default does not log the pointers (memory addresses) any more as they provide little information yet cost a lot of spaces.
+Since v2.1.8, Recorder by default does not log the pointers (memory addresses) any more as they provide little information yet cost a lot of space.
 However, you can change this behaviour by set the enviroment `RECORDER_LOG_POINTER` to 1.